ef3d0c3e/fractol/README.md

 ## <a name="selector" style="text-decoration:none;">Selector ui</a>

+The selector can be toggled by pressing key `S`, it is enabled by default.

 ![Selector hovering the 'Reset viewport' option](./docs/selector.png)

 The selector lets you navigate through rendering kernels and program options.
  * The selector can be toggled by pressing the **S** key.
  * Use the arrow keys to navigate entries in the selector.
  * Press `Enter` to select an option.

+### Screenshot

+To save the current render as a screenshot, choose the `Screenshot to 'screenshot.ppm'` option, or press key `Z`.
+The image will be saved in [ppm](https://netpbm.sourceforge.net/doc/ppm.html) format.

+You can convert a screenshot using imagemagick: `convert screenshot.ppm screenshot.png`.

 # Rendering